ImageMagick/Usage-Markdown/blur/index.md

 There are a few other sorts of blurs that have been added to IM version 6, which have very special uses.
 These operate in specific ways, and not in all directions as most other 'convolve'-style operations do.
 They also may not work as well as other methods of generating specialized blurs, such as distorting images before and after an more normal blur.
-For example see [Polar Cycle Tricks](../distorts/#polar_tricks), and [Elliptical (mapped) Blurring](../compose/#blur_ellipse).
+For example, see [Polar Cycle Tricks](../distorts/#polar_tricks), and [Elliptical (mapped) Blurring](../compose/#blur_ellipse).

 **WARNING: All these blurs are experimental, and syntax may change!**

 ### Radial Blur {#radial-blur}

-You can blur the image around in a circle using a "`-radial-blur`", as if it was spinning around and around.
-Though technically this is a rotational or angular blur, rather than a radial blur.
+You can blur the image around in a circle using a "`-radial-blur`", as if it was spinning around - though technically, this is a rotational or angular blur, rather than a radial blur.

-Note however that like a normal "`-blur`" operator, "`-radial-blur`" is affected by the "`-channel`" setting.
+Note, however, that like a normal "`-blur`" operator, "`-radial-blur`" is affected by the "`-channel`" setting.

 ~~~
 convert -size 70x70 xc:none \